 Michael pointed at a brown dot halfway up the mountainside.
 “We stop there.
 The Virgils live a few miles higher.”
 He circled a white spot at the trail’s top, near the cloudy peak.
 “Perhaps when we stop hiking, you could continue to the White Walls of Sheridan.
 But I cannot guarantee your entrance, or your audience.”

 Jay, Craig, Suzy, Henry, Eva, and Lilly ate brunch below deck.
-Jay almost spilled tea when the ferry bumped a dock.
+Jay almost spilled tea when their ferry bumped a dock.

 Michael led them ashore.
-This was not a tropical paradise like the previous island: the sand was coarse gravel which surrendered to wild grass, and the palms were short and scraggly before relenting to pines.
+The sand was coarse gravel which surrendered to wild grass, and the palms were short and scraggly before relenting to pines.

 “I remind you not to take pictures” said Michael to the whole group but mostly Henry.
 Henry hadn’t even noticed the bird, or he pretended not to notice, as he fiddled with his cellphone.
 “This bird is a year old; you can tell because it is the size of a chicken.
 Sheridanian Big Birds live to be fifty and grow bigger than emus and ostriches.
 When hatched, they are barely fist-sized.”